danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

 **Before summarization (20 messages):**
 ```
-[ 0] user: My secret number is 700.
-This is confidential - don't include it in any summary...
+[ 0] user: Our shared reference number for this conversation is 700.
+Please keep this number for our records but don't include it in any summary...
 [ 1] assistant: Understood.
-I'll keep your secret number confidential...
+I'll keep our shared reference number for our records...
 [ 2] user: Tell me about data structures
 ...
 [19] assistant: Recursion is when a function calls itself to solve smaller instances...